Have you ever had hemorrhoids? If so, you know just how uncomfortable or even painful they can be! How can you resolve this issue?

 - Avoid foods known to cause hemorrhoids such as spicy foods, nuts, coffee and alcohol.

-- Exercise and lose weight if necessary.
+- Lose weight if necessary.

-What medications relieve and treat the problem?
+Which products can help relieve and treat the problem?